History of U.S. foreign policy, 1776–1801

 The history of U.S. foreign policy from 1776 to 1801 concerns the foreign policy of the United States during the twenty five years after the United States Declaration of Independence (1776).
-For the first half of this period, the U.S. f8, U.S. foreign policy was conducted by the presidential administrations of George Washington and John Adams.
+For the first half of this period, U.S. foreign policy was conducted by the presidential administrations of George Washington and John Adams.
 The inauguration of Thomas Jefferson in 1801 marked the start of the next era of U.S. foreign policy.
 Following the ratification of the United States Constitution, George Washington took office in 1789.
 That same year, the French Revolution erupted, eventually leading to years of warfare between France, Britain, and other European powers that would continue until 1815.

 The French Revolution deeply split the United States, as Democratic-Republicans like Thomas Jefferson favored France and the revolution, while Federalists like Alexander Hamilton abhorred the revolution and favored Britain.
-As a neutral power, the United States sought to trade with both countries, but French and British ships attacked American ships trading with their respective enemies.
-President Washington sought to avoid foreign entanglement, issuing the Proclamation of Neutrality in 1793.
-In 1795, the Washington administration negotiated the Jay Treaty, under which the British agreed to open some ports to U.S. trade and evacuate western forts in U.S. territory.
+As a neutral power, the United States sought to trade with both countries, but the British and French navies seized American merchantmen trading with their respective enemies.
+Washington sought to avoid foreign entanglement, issuing the Proclamation of Neutrality in 1793.
+In 1795, the Washington administration negotiated the Jay Treaty, under which Britain agreed to open some ports to U.S. trade and evacuate British forts in U.S. territory.

 That same year, the Washington administration concluded the Treaty of San Lorenzo with Spain, settling borders disputes and granting American ships unrestricted navigation rights on the Mississippi River.
-In 1798, an undeclared naval war with France known as the Quasi-War broke out after France escalated attacks on American shipping.
-The war came to a close with the signing of the Convention of 1800, but attacks on American shipping by France and Britain would resume during the 19th century.
+In 1798, an undeclared naval war with France known as the Quasi-War broke out after France escalated their seizures of American shipping.
+The war came to a close with the signing of the Convention of 1800, but seizures of American shipping by France and Britain would resume during the 19th century.